vineeshvs/lifeHacks/README.md

-Some tips in using softwares like VIM, Latex etc. Also some general info on using linux command line options like grep
+Some tips in using softwares like VIM, Latex etc. Also some general info on using linux command line options like grep.